Cuba584/main-site/README.md

 3. On line 11 of parse.js, add a new key value pair to fileIds for your document.

 4. On line 9 of index.js, add the key from step 3.

 5. Follow the "Updating Articles" instructions.

+##Editing CSS and running Sass

+Sass (.scss) files are stored in the sass/ directory.
+Compiled CSS is in the public/stylesheets/ directory.
+The .scss files will compile into CSS files with matching names, so to create a new CSS file, just create a new .scss in the sass/ directory and run one of the compiling scripts from below.

+There are two options for Sass compiling:
+1. To simply compile all the files from the sass/ directory, run:
+  `npm run sass`

+2. To have the .scss files compile and update the CSS files automatically as you edit the .scss, run:
+  `npm run sass-watch`
+  - To exit this mode, hit CTRL + C

 ##Notes for the developers
 - Remember that you can add specific files to the tree!
 Do not `git add -A` unless you're sure that you didn't change anything on your branch that will conflict with someone else's branch.